Okhrana: Overview

-Many historians, such as the German historian Konrad Heiden and the Russian historian Mikhail Lepekhine maintain that Matvei Golovinski, a writer and Okhrana agent, fabricated the first edition of The Protocols of the Elders of Zion (1903).
+Many historians, such as the German Konrad Heiden and the Russian historian Mikhail Lepekhine maintain that Matvei Golovinski, a writer and Okhrana agent, fabricated the first edition of The Protocols of the Elders of Zion (1903).
 The organization also fabricated documentation connected with the antisemitic Beilis trial of 1913.

 Suspects captured by the Okhrana were passed to the judicial system of the Russian Empire.

-The Okhrana never received more than 10% of the police budget; its allocation peaked at five million rubles in 1914.
+The Okhrana was perpetually underfunded and understaffed; before 1914 it had just 49 employees split between seven offices and never had more than 2,000 informants at any one time.
+It never received more than 10% of the total police budget.